 Importantly, this study has shown that the UPBEAT intervention can lead to big changes in diet and physical activity in obese pregnant women.
 We are carrying on looking at UPBEAT mothers to see if women stick with the changes they made.
 Many of these follow-on studies are part of the EarlyNutrition project, a multinational EU funded study looking at the effects of early nutrition on later life.
 Already, we’ve found that mothers who improved their diets have carried on eating more healthily 6 months after birth.

-More significantly, we will also find out if these changes during pregnancy have longer-term benefits for mothers and babies.
+More significantly, we are now undertaking research to find out if these changes during pregnancy have longer-term benefits for mothers and babies.
 These might include lowering the risk of childhood obesity and giving babies healthier hearts.
-Our most recent research shows that babies born to mothers in the intervention group have less body fat at 6 months old than mothers who made no changes to their lifestyle.
+We have recruited 455 women and their 3-year-old children from the UPBEAT cohort to evaluate the longer-term effect of the pregnancy intervention.
+Our recent findings show that babies born to mothers in the intervention group had less body fat at 6 months old than mothers who made no changes to their lifestyle.
 This means that even though UPBEAT didn’t change the path of women’s pregnancies, healthy eating in obese pregnant women is still incredibly important.

 Finally, UPBEAT has given us a great resource to use in the future.
 As well as following up UPBEAT participants, we now have a bank of biological samples that we can use to look at the ways that diseases work at a cellular level.